 When another hand shoots up, move to that corner of the room, and so on.
 The point here is to be as close to your audience as possible.

-To give you another idea, at the Jam London conference, the organizers decided to give away books to the attendees who were the most active in asking questions via Slido.
-This really helped incentivize the audience to ask questions, and improved the dialogue in the room.
+To give you another idea, at the Jam London conference, the organizers decided to give away books to those attendees who were the most active in asking questions via Slido.
+This really helped incentivize the audience to participate and improved the dialogue in the room.

-You can give the audience engagement another spin by giving them an activity they can participate in.
+You can give the audience engagement another spin by giving your attendees an activity that they can participate in.